dietrichm/dotfiles/README.md

  * Edit `~/.zshenv` to read `export ZDOTDIR="$HOME/repos/dotfiles/zsh"` (adapt directory).
  * Execute `make` in the repo to install all [config packages](#config-packages).

-### Themes

-Multiple themes are supported by installing specific config file variants for the desired theme.
-This way colours are configured for kitty, zsh, Neovim and fzf.

-These files are also installed through make.
-Pass the theme name as an argument to `make` to install a specific one.

-Currently, I only use and maintain one theme:

-* `default`

 ### Config packages

 The following (Stow based) config packages are available: